kristof-siket/dns-check-service/README.md

 Notice that you don't need to pass the region in this case - this is because the API runs on your local computer, so it will always query from your location using your internet provider's DNS resolver.

-If you run into any incompatibility issue, I ran the service locally using `Node.js v20.10.0` and `npm 10.2.5`.
+If you run into any incompatibility issues, I ran the service locally using `Node.js v20.10.0` and `npm 10.2.5`.
 Happy testing!

 ## Details